EXPLAINER: India switches policy but still short of vaccines - WTMJ

 AP Science Writer

-NEW DELHI (AP) — Starting Monday, every Indian adult can get a COVID-19 vaccine dose for free that was purchased by the federal government.
+NEW DELHI (AP) — Starting Monday, every adult in India will be eligible for a free vaccine paid for by the federal government.

-The policy reversal, announced by Prime Minister Narendra Modi last week, ends a complex system of buying vaccines that worsened inequities in administering the shots.
-India is a key supplier of vaccines around the world, and its missteps have left millions of people waiting unprotected.
-Only about 3.5% of Indians are fully vaccinated and while the policy change is likely to address inequality, questions remain.
-Moreover poor planning means vaccine shortages will continue.
+The new policy, announced by Prime Minister Narendra Modi last week, ends a complex system introduced just last month of buying and distributing vaccines that overburdened states and led to inequities in how the shots were handed out.

+India is a key supplier of vaccines around the world, and its missteps at home have led it to stop exports of shots, leaving millions of people around the world waiting unprotected.
+Only about 3.5% of Indians are fully vaccinated and while supporters hope the policy change will make vaccine distribution more equitable, poor planning means shortages will continue.

-Here’s a look at the changes to India’s vaccine policy and what it means:
+Here’s a look at the changes to India’s vaccine policy and what they mean.

 THE EARLIER POLICY

+India has vast experience in running large immunization programs, and each year it distributes 300 million shots to infants and mothers for free.
+For these programs, the federal government is in charge of buying the vaccines and then works with the states to figure out how best to distribute them.

-A massive virus surge in March pushed India’s health systems to the breaking point: Hundreds of thousands of people were newly infected each day, hospitals overflowed with patients gasping for air and nighttime skies glowed as busy crematories burned bodies in the open air.
+But the scale of the COVID-19 vaccination campaign is unprecedented.
+And a massive surge in March pushed India’s health system to the breaking point.
+As hundreds of thousands of people became infected each day and hospitals overflowed with patients gasping for air, the states complained they weren’t getting enough shots from the federal government and clamored for more control over how the vaccines were distributed.

-At the time, India was vaccinating those most vulnerable for free, but states flagged shortages.
-Vaccinations were opened to all adults in May, but Modi’s government switched from taking the lead on vaccine availability to try to get them distributed to where they were most needed.

-Instead, the federal government would buy half of all vaccines made and would continue giving free shots to 300 million health care and frontline workers, along with those older than 45.
-States and private hospitals would split the remaining shots to vaccinate over 600 million adults younger than 45.
+So, starting in May, the federal government agreed to buy just half of all vaccines produced for use in India and continued to give them out for free to health care and frontline workers and those over 45.
+The other half became available for states and private hospitals to buy directly.
+These vaccines were destined for people between 18 and 45; they were free if obtained from the the states, but cost money if obtained privately.

 WHY IT DIDN’T WORK

-India has one of the largest immunization programs in the world and each year 300 million shots are given to infants and mothers.

-But states have never bought vaccines before.
-And a limited supply meant states were competing with each other, while paying a higher prices than what the federal government could have negotiated, said Dr. Chandrakant Lahariya, a health policy expert.
+The states had never bought vaccines before and a limited supply meant they were competing with one another as well as with private hospitals.
+They were forced to pay higher prices than the federal government could have negotiated, said Dr. Chandrakant Lahariya, a health policy expert.

 “That essentially makes it inefficient,” he said.

-When India started vaccinations, it aimed to prioritize health workers, essential workers and older people.
-But expanding the criteria despite shortages created inequity.
+Private hospitals passed that cost on to people, and amid shortages at government centers, people had to either pay for a vaccine, or not get a shot.

+The change in policy also expanded eligibility to all adults.
+Expanding the criteria despite shortages meant shots weren’t always going to the groups the federal government initially said it would prioritize: those with essential jobs and the elderly.
 Since May, more people younger than 45 have received their first shot than those older than 60.
-More than 74 million people older than 60 remain unvaccinated.
+More than 74 million people over 60 remain unvaccinated.

-Modi said these decisions were taken to accommodate states, but the fractured response may have cost lives, said Dr. Vineeta Bal, who studies immune systems at the Indian Institute of Science Education and Research in Pune city.
+Modi said these decisions were taken to satisfy the states’ demands, but the fractured response may have cost lives, said Dr. Vineeta Bal, who studies immune systems at the Indian Institute of Science Education and Research in Pune city.

-The federal government said it will buy 75% of all vaccines made by Indian vaccine makers and likely renegotiate prices.
-These shots will now be given to states to be distributed for free.
-Private hospitals can buy the remaining 25% at prices that have been capped.
+The federal government has now decided to buy a larger portion of vaccines — but it’s still not returning fully to its original policy.
+It will buy 75% of all vaccines made for use in India and likely renegotiate prices.
+These shots will be given to states and will continue to be distributed for free.
+Private hospitals can buy the remaining 25% at prices that have been capped and can charge for them.

-States will receive the vaccines based on their population, disease burden and how many people have been vaccinated, while wasted doses will be penalized.
+States will receive vaccines based on their populations, disease burdens and how many people have been vaccinated.
+They will be penalized for wasting doses.

-But the biggest challenge will be to ensure a continuous supply.
-Delhi chief minister Arvind Kejriwal, for instance, said, “Where will the vaccines come from is a big question.”
+But supply remains a challenge.
+Delhi Chief Minister Arvind Kejriwal said: “Where will the vaccines come from is a big question.”

-India booked 300 million shots of vaccine candidate Biological E. for $205.62 million in its first agreement to book shots in advance.
-But it is still being tested and hasn’t been approved, so likely won’t make a difference to supplies until later this year.

-And with only one such deal made so far, experts don’t think India’s reliance on its existing, overstretched suppliers like Serum Institute will end soon.
+India has placed orders for vaccines still in development, but for the moment it will continue to rely on existing, overstretched suppliers like the Serum Institute of India.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.